CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-2.md

 This lab focuses on the Function Calling feature in Azure OpenAI, an advanced capability that enables modern lifecycle-supported models such as GPT-4.1 and GPT-5 family models to generate structured JSON outputs mapped to predefined functions.
 Unlike legacy GPT-3 and earlier GPT-4 models, current Azure OpenAI deployments are built around forward-compatible model versions designed for enterprise-grade scalability and long-term support.

-By integrating these models with external systems, you gain enhanced control, reliability, and flexibility in automation and data processing tasks.
+By integrating these models with external systems, you can gain enhanced control, reliability, and flexibility in automation and data processing tasks.
 Function calling allows the model to intelligently determine when to invoke backend services and provide validated arguments for execution, enabling seamless integration with APIs, databases, and business workflows.

 Throughout this lab, you will explore the setup, configuration, and practical implementation of function calling within the Azure OpenAI environment, empowering you to design structured, production-ready AI applications aligned with Microsoft’s current model lifecycle strategy.